-Direct costs and expenses amounted to \$\text{\text{\$\geq}}11.0\$ billion, or an 32.8% decrease year-on-year.
+For 2021, direct costs and expenses amounted to £11.0 billion - a 32.8% decrease year-on-year.

-In compliance with the directive by the Office of the President of the Philippines imposing stringent social distancing measures on March 15, 2020, the Company ceased production of content the same day.
-This production stoppage was further extended after the cease-and-desist order was issued by the NTC to the Company.
-Instead, the Company decided to align the number of programs based on partnerships closed by the Company with various Free-to-Air operators.
-This alignment resulted in a reduction of production costs amounting to \$\mathbb{2}\$.2 billion or 30.6%.
+In compliance with the directive by the Office of the President of the Philippines imposing stringent health and safety protocols and lock down measures on March 15, 2020, the Company ceased content production efforts on the same day.
+This production stoppage was then extended after the cease-and-desist order was issued by the NTC in May 2020.
+The Company worked on recalibrating its production output and channel line-up based on partnership agreements secured by the Company with various platforms.
+This alignment resulted in a reduction of production costs amounting to \$\text{